Aliases for IL12B Gene

 GeneCards Summary for IL12B Gene

 IL12B (Interleukin 12B) is a Protein Coding gene.
-Diseases associated with IL12B include familial atypical mycobacteriosis, il12b-related and immunodeficiency 29, mycobacteriosis.
-Among its related pathways are Proteoglycans in cancer and TGF-Beta Pathway.
+Diseases associated with IL12B include immunodeficiency 29, mycobacteriosis and mendelian susceptibility to mycobacterial diseases due to complete il12b deficiency.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.

 UniProtKB/Swiss-Prot for IL12B Gene